SymfonyCasts/30-days-last/sfcasts/flowbite.md

 to work great!

 In `assets/controllers/`, create a new `datepicker_controller.js`.
 I'll paste in the contents.
 We're going to attach this controller to an `input` element.
-On `connect()`, this initializes the date picker and passes `this.element`.
+In `connect()`, this initializes the date picker and passes `this.element`.
 The `format` matches the default format that the Symfony `DateType` uses.
 And `autohide` makes the date picker close when you choose a date, which I like.

 I'm also changing the `type` attribute on the `input` to `text` so that we don't have both the datepicker from Flowbite *and* the native browser date picker.
-In disconnect, we do some cleanup.
+In `disconnect`, we do some cleanup.

 We're going to use this on the voyage form: for "leave at".
-Open the form type for this class: `VoyageType`.
+Open the form type for this: `VoyageType`.
 Here's the field.
-Pass am `attr` with `data-controller` set to `datepicker`.
+Pass an `attr` option with `data-controller` set to `datepicker`.

 Let's try this!
 Refresh and... that's fantastic!